Spreadsheet Models for Managers

 Introduction to Spreadsheet Models

-In this demonstration page, and in the others like it for other sessions, the headings below correspond to the names of the worksheets in the demonstration workbook.
+In this demonstration page, and in the others like it for other sessions, the headings below correspond to the names of the worksheets in the demonstration workbooks, session01.xlsx.

 [Sheet: RunningSumsAndDifferences]

-In this first example, Row 8 contains a stream of numbers that represents the hiring plan for the first six months of the year.
-Row 9 is a running sum of Row 8, with the assumption of an initial head count of 5.
+In this first example, in the block titled “Running Sum”, the row captioned “Hire” contains a stream of numbers that represents the hiring plan for the first six months of the year.
+The row below that, captioned “Headcount”, is a running sum of of the row Hire, with the assumption of an initial head count of 5.
 This illustrates the use of a running sum, and shows the effect of the initial value.

-The block just below, in Rows 13 through 15, illustrates the use of a running difference.
-Row 14 is again the running sum of Row 12, with an initial headcount of 5.
-Row 15 recovers the hiring plan from Row 14 again, by computing the running difference of the headcount with an initial headcount of 5.
+The block just below, titled “Running Difference”, illustrates the use of a running difference. row captioned “Headcount” is again the running sum of the row captioned “Hire”, with an initial headcount of 5.
+The row captioned “Differences” recovers the hiring plan from the running sum again, by computing the running difference of the headcount with an initial headcount of 5.

-In both of these examples we've "wired in" the initial headcount, by explicitly using a "5" in the first cell of the running sum or difference.
-This is a dangerous practice, which I call parameter sprinkling.
-We avoid these dangers by introducing a named parameter as shown in Row 22.
-We've named the cell C22 InitHdct, and used that name to compute the running sum in Row 20.
+In both of these examples we’ve “wired in” the initial headcount, by explicitly using a “5” in the first cell of the running sum or difference.
+This is a dangerous practice, which we call parameter sprinkling.
+We avoid these dangers by introducing a named parameter as shown in “InitHdct”.
+We’ve named that cell InitHdct.
+In the block titled “Running Sum with Parameter”, we used that name to compute the running sum in the row captioned “Headcount”.

-In Row 28, we compute the same running sum, this time using the names Lt and Up, which are named relative references to the left and above.
+In the bottom row of the block titled “Running Sum with Parameter”, we compute the same running sum, this time using the names Left and Above, which are named relative references to the cells immediately to the left and above the cell that invokes them.
+Using these names (Left and Above) makes the formulas much more readable.

 [Sheet: MarketingDept]

 This example illustrates the scope of names, and shows the use of local (sheet-level) and global (book-level) names.
-Here we have a different hiring plan, and we compute the total headcount as a running sum in Row 8.
-Row 11 refers to Row 8 by means of its name, Headcount, which is a local name.
-Row 12 refers to the global name Headcount, which is defined on the sheet RunningSumsAndDifferences.
+Here we have a different hiring plan, and we compute the total headcount as a running sum in the row captioned “Headcount”.
+We’ve given that row the name “Headcount” as a local, or sheet-level, name.
+The row captioned “Sheet-Level” refers to the row captioned “Headcount” means of its name, Headcount.
+The row captioned “Book-Level” refers to the global name Headcount, which is defined on the sheet RunningSumsAndDifferences.
 Notice that the two names Headcount are different, and that we can still access either one.

 [Sheet: ParameterBlock]